 Prepping can be so darn expensive, and it’s one of the main reasons many folks refuse to start their journey to preparedness.

-Well, we can’t blame them.
+Well, we don’t blame them.
 Stockpiling a year’s worth of survival supplies and survival tools will most likely screw up their finances.

 But if you just think outside the box, you won’t have to spend your precious Benjamins on expensive gear.
 There are many dirt-cheap items with excellent survival uses.